dfinance/dnode/README.md

 ## Fees

-Currently WB supports transactions only with non-zero fees in wings cryptocurrency, so it means each transaction must contains at least **1wings**.
+Currently DN supports transactions only with non-zero fees in dfi cryptocurrency, so it means each transaction must contains at least **1dfi**.

 ## VM

-WB blockchain currently supports smart-contracts via Move VM.
+DN blockchain currently supports smart-contracts via Move VM.

 Both two types of Move transaction supported, like: deploy module/execute script.